Parsifal on Stage - A short history of stage productions

 Left: Metropolitan Opera 2013, producer: François Girard, designer: Michael Levine.

-he questions raised by this staging opened up many new possible views of the work which have been explored by other
+he questions raised by this staging opened up many new possible views of the work which have been explored by

-the symbolic elements of the work.
+rather than the symbolic elements of the work.
 He made a new ending for the work, in which Amfortas dies, and Parsifal leaves the stage with Grail and Spear, followed by Kundry.

 Left: Seattle 2003, producer: François Rochaix, designer: Robert Israel. ©Chris Bennion.